no1lov3sme/veset-frontend-developer-task/README.md

 Code coverage with tests, team members list filtering or any other improvement of initial requirements will be accounted as a plus but ___not required___.

 ### Terms
-We expect to receieve a github repository link with implemented task in 1 week from the day task is sent to candidate.
+We expect to receive a github repository link with implemented task in 1 week from the day task is sent to candidate.